-The hydrogen sulfide sensor is a plug-in sensor that plugs into the back of the H_2S amplifier.
+The hydrogen sulfide sensor is a plug-in sensor that plugs into the back of the $H_2S$ amplifier.
 The sensor and amplifier are retained in the flow block by two screws.
 The flow block is mounted to the middle of the main circuit board.
+It is the higher of the two flow blocks mounted to the main circuit board.

-Through a series of chemical and electronic reactions, the H_2S sensor produces a millivolt output that is proportional to the detection range of the sample-draw detector.
-A red wire and a blue wire extend from the H_2S amplifier and allow connection to the detector/amp terminal strip.
+Through a series of chemical and electronic reactions, the $H_2S$ sensor produces a millivolt output that is proportional to the detection range of the sample-draw detector.
+A red wire and a blue wire extend from the $H_2S$ amplifier and allow connection to the detector/amp terminal strip.